US Visa Denial or Refusal or Rejection

 The interviewing officer may deny you the visa after your interview.
 Such cases come under section 214(b).
 If the applicants fail to demonstrate their social, familial, and economic ties to their home country the visa can be denied because the officer will assess the applicant as a potential permanent immigrant.
 Different factors like how often the applicants traveled to US, if they extended their visit, whether they are still active professionally, their income and property owned back in the home country etc. may determine refusal under 214(b).

 If the applicants feel the circumstances have changed after the refusal they can reapply for a new visa.
 They need not wait for a specific period before they reapply.

-If my visa rejected , can I get my fee back ?
+If my visa gets rejected, can I get a refund?

 No, if your visa rejected there is no refund of the visa application fee.

 There is no right of appeal for nonimmigrant visa decisions.
 You can re-apply if you want.
 There is no restriction on number of time you can re-apply.
 Each time you must go though the complete process including paying the fee.